xshen053/data-structure-collections/Tree/Readme.md

 - rotateRight(P)
   - Let x be the left child of P. Make P the new right child of x.
   - ![alt text](./imgs/rotateRight.png)

+# References

+This repo makes use of slides from the CS61B course.
+Special thanks to the authors and instructors for providing these valuable resources.

+- CS61B: Data Structures, by Josh Hug.
+Available at: [CS61B Course Materials](https://fa23.datastructur.es/)